 Santa Muerte is a venerated religious figure in Mexico, possibly dating back to pre-Hispanic rituals revering death.
 Santa Muerte literally translates to “Holy Death” or “Saint Death” and is rejected in absolute form by the Catholic church in Mexico.
-Santa Muerte worship is often associated with the lower classes, particularly drug-traffickers, prostitutes, thieves, gang members, street vendors, taxi drivers, and even police officers.
+Santa Muerte worship is often associated with the lower classes as well as drug-traffickers, prostitutes, thieves, gang members, street vendors, taxi drivers, and police officers.

 In 2008, I photographed at Enriqueta Romero’s Sanctuary of the Santísima Muerte in Tepito, a small and dangerous neighborhood that is home to a booming black market in the heart of Mexico City.
 These images show a scene that is repeated every first of every month, filled with pilgrims that come from all parts of Mexico City to congregate in worship of the Santa Muerte.